 Adequate operational testing and evaluation of HPM systems requires range instrumentation capable of characterizing HPM envelopes and their effect on targets.
 USD(R&E) manages the Directed Energy T&E Investment Roadmap for HPM.
 The roadmap outlines 40 projects required to reduce shortfalls in HPM T&E infrastructure and instrumentation, some of which are still unfunded.
 Representative targets are needed for lethality assessments and accurate threat surrogates are needed to test performance and survivability.
-Range safety equipment is needed to protect range personnel and range equipment and to ensure stray energy does not disrupt non-range-related persons and property.
-M&S are needed for U.S. and adversarial weapons and for targets to execute adequate end-to-end T&E.
+Range safety equipment is needed to ensure stray energy does not disrupt non-range-related persons and property.
+M&S are needed for U.S. and adversarial weapons and for targets to execute adequate end-toend T&E.